mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

 !!! question "When using the *type* statement in an editor test, how do you enter multiple words?"

-    Enter them as one long word without spaces inbetween, e.g. *publictransientclass*.
+    Enter them as one long word without spaces in between, e.g. *publictransientclass*.

 !!! warning "How to know if some MPS code is inside a test?"

     > Given I am writing some code in MPS that is supposed to run only if we're not running tests.
 How can I detect if I'm running a test?

-    1. Don't.
+    1. Don't do it.
 Consider mocking something out instead or ensuring that you are testing on a low-enough level.

-    2. Here are two options, if you need to to this:
+    2. Here are two options, if you need to do this:

     ```java
     // true if running tests from inside the MPS process or from command line
     jetbrains.mps.RuntimeFlags.getTestMode().isInsideTestEnvironment()

-    // true if running tests from command line only
+    // true if running tests from the command line only
     jetbrains.mps.RuntimeFlags.isTestMode()
     ```